-Should we get approval to run camps, we have been forced to make MAJOR CHANGES, the biggest of which is that ALL CAMPS will be “Beginner SOLO Sailing Camps.”
+We have been forced to make MAJOR CHANGES, the biggest of which is that ALL CAMPS will be “Beginner SOLO Sailing Camps.”
 SOLO Sailing is typically our advanced camp, however, we feel confident in running BEGINNER SOLO Sailing camps, with our typical SOLO camp re-titled as ADVANCED Solo Sailing Camp.

 This requires us to raise the minimum age to 12 (from 11,) as solo sailing the boats we use requires more weight, more agility, more confidence, and will require youth to navigate a much higher degree of nerves and anxiety.
 We will not be able to put kids on staff sailboats to teach them one-on-one, and to ease them through their fears.
 Thus, we must require a higher degree of enthusiasm and willingness, moreover of maturity, both physically, mentally, and emotionally.
 For the sake of this summer, please consider this a sailing specific camp, and not merely a water-sports camp at a lake.